mixu/distsysbook/input/5_eventual.md

 Monotonicity concerns the relationship between premises (or facts about the world) and conclusions (or assertions about the world).
 Within a monotonic logic, we know that our results are retraction-free: [monotone](http://en.wikipedia.org/wiki/Monotonicity_of_entailment) computations do not need to be recomputed or coordinated; the answer gets more accurate over time.
 Once we know that Tweety is a bird (and that we're reasoning using monotonic logic), we can safely conclude that Tweety can fly and that nothing we learn can invalidate that conclusion.

-While any computation that produces a human-facing result can be interpreted as an assertion about the world (e.g. the value of "foo" is "bar"), determining whether a computation in a von Neumann -machine based programming model is monotonic difficult because it is not exactly clear what the relationship between facts and assertions are and whether those relationships are monotonic.
+While any computation that produces a human-facing result can be interpreted as an assertion about the world (e.g. the value of "foo" is "bar"), it is difficult to determine whether a computation in a von Neumann machine based programming model is monotonic, because it is not exactly clear what the relationship between facts and assertions are and whether those relationships are monotonic.

 However, there are a number of programming models for which determining monotonicity is possible.
 In particular, [relational algebra](http://en.wikipedia.org/wiki/Relational_algebra) (e.g. the theoretical underpinnings of SQL) and [Datalog](http://en.wikipedia.org/wiki/Datalog) provide highly expressive languages that have well-understood interpretations.